 It’s the stall of Nguyen Thi Loc (age 81) or the Banh My Queen stall.
 With a history of more than 30 years operating, the taste of Banh my here will not disappoint.
 The fillings are varied from eggs, grilled pork to sausage, herbs and sauce.
 The sauce is with special taste is what makes Banh my of Mrs Loc so delicious and savouring.
 Only 300 sandwiches served daily to make sure the quality of each one of them is superior.
 You’re expected to pay one dollar for one Banh my.

 Banh My Phuong

 Received so much reorganization from eaters from all around the world, Banh My Phuong can’t be left out of this dish.
-The restaurant is located at 2B Phan Chau Trinh St., welcoming hundreds of customers everyday.
+The restaurant is located at 2B Phan Chau Trinh St., welcoming hundreds of customers every day.
 Each sandwich is made only in 1 to 2 minutes but still contains full of fillings and herbs.
-Banh My Phuong has three kinds of sauces and dozen kinds of fillings, not to mention herbs.
+Banh My Phuong has three kinds of sauces and a dozen kinds of fillings, not to mention herbs.
 Prices are varied for each kind.
 And you can also customize your sandwich as you like.

 Xi Ma – black sesame sweet soup

 Xi Ma is a kind of dessert that everyone would enjoy.
 It is made from black sesame (mainly), sugar, pennywort, cassava powder and a kind of Chinese medicine.
-You might be taken aback by the soup color – black but once you taste it, you wouldn’t be able to forget its taste.
-Xi Ma has origin from China, obviously but also become a very familiar dessert to Hoi An people.
-It also can be a medicine which can cure or support patients who are suffering hypertension, atherosclerosis and chronic colitis.
+You might be taken aback by the soup colour – black but once you taste it, you wouldn’t be able to forget its taste.
+Xi Ma has the origin from China, obviously but also become a very familiar dessert to Hoi An people.
+It also can be a medicine which can cure or support patients who are suffering from hypertension, atherosclerosis and chronic colitis.